kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	D. Lies anteriorly between the superior vena vaca (SVC) and left atrium - F
 	E. Is smaller than the transverse sinus - F

-#### Answer: A. Is bounded by the pulmonary arteries - *FALSE*
+#### Answer: A. Is bounded by the pulmonary arteries - *FALSE* = B. Forms a recess between the pericardium and the left atrium - TRUE
 - **Note**: had this correct but changed answer!
 - Pericardial sinuses (2x) are formed by
 	- Reflection of pericardium on heart and great vessels

-- **Transverse sinus** lies
+##### Transverse Sinus
-	- Posteriorly between aorta and pulmonary trunk
+	- Lies posteriorly between aorta and pulmonary trunk
-	- Anteriorly between superior vena cava (SVC) and left atrium
+	- Lies anteriorly between superior vena cava (SVC) and left atrium

+##### Oblique Sinus
-- **Oblique sinus** forms a recess between pericardium and left atrium
+	- Forms a recess between pericardium and left atrium
 	- Bounded by four pulmonary veins and inferior vena cava (IVC)
 	- It is larger, more J-shaped, and lies *inferior* to transverse sinus

-### 3
+### Q3
 Which of the following statements regarding core temperature is TRUE?

-	A. Axillary temperature is normally 0.5C higher than core temperature - F
+	A. Axillary temperature is normally 0.5C higher than core temperature
-	B. Hypothermia is defined as core temperature <35ºC - F
+	B. Hypothermia is defined as core temperature <35ºC
-	C. Diurnal variation is seen, with core temperature higher in the morning that in the evening - F
+	C. Diurnal variation is seen, with core temperature higher in the morning that in the evening
 	D. Autonomic temperature control is regulated by the parasympathetic system
-	E. Core temperature rises minimally during sleep - F
+	E. Core temperature rises minimally during sleep

 #### Answer: D. Autonomic temperature control is regulated by the parasympathetic system - *FALSE*
-B. Hypothermia is defined as core temperature <35ºC
+B. Hypothermia is defined as core temperature <35ºC - TRUE

 1. Temperature control is regulated by hypothalamus + sympathetic nervous system (SNS)
 	- Core temperature is generally about 0.5°C higher than axillary temperature